GitAtox/Blooket-Hacks/README.md

 # Blooket-Hacks
+- Download the zip file
+- Open one of the hacks in notepad
- Find the hack you want
+- Find the hack you want
 - Click the copy button
 - Go to the Blooket page
 - Right click and click inspect